boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 ### Cluster Messages and Pub/Sub
 ### Cluster / Pub/Sub Middleware and Extensions ("Engines")

-## Atomic Operations Helper Functions
+## Atomic Operations and Spin Locking Helper Functions

 ## Converting Numbers to Strings (and back)
 ## Strings to Numbers